immmax/immmax/README.md

 ### 💼 **[My Portfolio](http://immmax.github.io)**]
 ------>
 ## About
-- 💻 I'm an Freelance iOS developer
+- 💻 I'm an Freelance iOS Developer
 - 🚀 I love learning new technologies and continuously improving my skills
 - 📈 Currently working hard to build my career in a new country.
 Open to work